theoutfield/sc_sncn_motorcontrol/examples/app_demo_bldc_motorcontrol/doc/index.rst

 1. `Assemble your SOMANET device <assembling_somanet_node>`.
 2. Wire up your device.
 Check how at your specific hardware documentation.
 Connect your Hall sensor, motor phases, power supply cable, and XTAG.
 Power up!
 3. `Set up your XMOS development tools <getting_started_xmos_dev_tools>`_.
-4. Download and **import** (LINK TO TUTORIAL: IMPORTING SOMANET LIBRARIES) in your workspace the SOMANET Motor Control Library and its dependancies.
+4. Download and `import in your workspace <getting_started_importing_library>`_ the SOMANET Motor Control Library and its dependancies.
 5. Open the **main.xc** within  the **app_demo_bldc_motorcontrol**.
 Include the **board-support file according to your device** (LINK TO BOARD SUPPORT MODULE?).
 Also set the appropiate target in your Makefile.
 (LINK HOW TO SET YOUR RIGHT TARGET IN YOUR MAKEFILE)

       .. important:: Make sure the SOMANET Motor Control Library supports your SOMANET device.
 For that, check the **Hardware compatibility** section of the library.
 (LINK TO IT).